 As the cremation trend continues to sweep across the United States, more people are seriously considering the option of a cremation service for a loved one’s final disposition.
 A significant influencing factor in this decision is simply cost.

 The average cost of a cremation in Virginia Beach is decidedly less than that of a burial.
-A cremation can cost as little as $1,650 for a basic, direct cremation, although the average cost of a cremation with a service is likely to run to over $3,000.
+A cremation can cost as little as $1,650 for a basic, direct cremation, though the average cost of a cremation with a service is likely to exceed $3,000.

-The cost of a cremation in Virginia Beach is higher than many other metro areas in the U.S., where the cremation rate is much higher, and therefore, the cremation industry has become more competitive.
+The cost of a cremation in Virginia Beach is higher than in many other U.S. metro areas, where cremation rates are much higher, and the cremation industry has therefore become more competitive.

 Service Corporation International (SCI), trading as ‘Dignity Memorial,’ has 15 funeral locations in the Hampton Roads area and recently acquired the Cremation Society of Virginia.
-As SCI also operates a branch of the National Cremation Society in Virginia Beach, this gives them quite a presence as far as cremation is concerned.
+As SCI also operates a branch of the National Cremation Society in Virginia Beach, this gives them a strong presence in cremation.

 Compare cremation costs & ensure you know who you are dealing with

-It is important to check and compare the basic cost of cremation before you make any decisions.
-The cost of a cremation will vary considerably between different cremation providers in Virginia Beach.
+It is important to check and compare the basic cremation costs before you make any decisions.
+The cost of a cremation can vary significantly among cremation providers in Virginia Beach.

 It would be wise to establish exactly what kind of company you are dealing with.
 Some funeral homes can appear to be independent family-owned businesses but are, in fact, either owned by or affiliated with a corporate funeral chain.

 Some funeral businesses are using the Internet to market themselves under different guises.
-It is always recommended to check they have a local address and clearly identify who they are.
+It is always recommended to verify that they have a local address and that they are clearly identified.

 Direct Cremation Service $1,650 Call now (757) 304-6533

 We conducted some cremation price comparisons in the Virginia Beach area, and several providers offer cremations at a more affordable cost.
-Basic, direct cremation packages are available for just $1,650 complete.
+Basic, direct cremation packages are available from around $1,650 complete.
 Be sure to check EXACTLY what is included in your quoted price.
-Sometimes, a basic price may be quoted, but further fees are added to increase the overall cost.
+Sometimes a basic price is quoted, but additional fees are added to increase the overall cost.

 A basic direct cremation package will usually include the following: